 Here are the most important things you need to know about CVs:

-- A CV, unlike a CV, should be brief and targeted at a specific job offer.
+- A CV should be brief and targeted at a specific job offer.

 - Almost all of the biggest companies use bots to scan CVs: make sure your CV is ATS-scannable.